All Episodes

 I don't think so.

-I I don't think TikTok would be worth that.
+I don't think TikTok would be worth that.

-So I'm uh concerned that we don't know exactly what the deal was for that, but maybe we'll never find out.
+So I'm concerned that we don't know exactly what the deal was for that, but maybe we'll never find out.

-You might remember that not too long ago, Elon Musk was made the following observation about Microsoft's business.
+You might remember that not too long ago, Elon Musk made the following observation about Microsoft's business.

 He said, in principle, given that software companies like Microsoft do not themselves manufacture any physical hardware, it should be possible to simulate them entirely with AI.

-So there's some possibility that the entire Microsoft Corporation could turn into one super prompt.
+So there's some possibility that the entire Microsoft corporation could turn into one super prompt.

 Hey, give me a suite of products exactly like Microsoft.